ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 can be observed independently by the Attesting Environment.
 Each of those elements, in turn, can contain a number of measurable attributes.

-A certain level of complexity arises as multiple elements of the same class can be observed while generating Evidence.
-In that case, the "name" of the claim must also include the "address" of the element.
+A certain level of complexity arises as multiple elements of the same class can be reported simultaneously in generated Evidence.
+In this case, multiple similar claims are reported simultaneously but associated with different elements.

+For example, two independent user keys could be reported simultaneously in Evidence.
+Each key is associated with a SPKI (Subject Public Key Identifier).
+The measured values for the SPKI of the respective keys are different.

-To that end, in this specification, the claims are organized as tuples of "entity", "attribute" and "value":
+To that end, in this specification, the claims are organized as claim sets where each claim is the association of a claim type with the measured value.
+The claim sets, in turn, are organized by entities.
+An entity represents one of the elements that is observed in the Target Environment.

-* the entity represents the encapsulation of an element as a set of attributes;

-* the attribute represents one property of the entity, which can be repeated to other entities of the same class; and,

-* the value is the actual measurement performed by the Attesting Environment.

-Therefore, each entity is a collection of claims, where the "name/value" pair represents one attribute and its measured value for an entity.
+Thus, an entity is associated with a claim set.
+The claim set is a collection of claims.
+Each claim is a claim type with a measured value.

-The grouping of claims into entities facilitates the comprehension of a large addressable space into elements recognizable by the user.
+The grouping of claim sets into entities facilitates the comprehension of a large addressable space into elements recognizable by the user.
 More importantly, it curtails the produced Evidence to portions of the Target Environment that relate to the needs of the Verifier.
 See {{sec-cons-privacy}}.